Current STudents

 High School Homework Policy

-In order to ensure students are optimally benefitting from their enrollment at Math Project’s high school courses, students and their parents are required to read and sign the following homework policies BEFORE their child’s first session in the program.
+To ensure optimal benefit, students and parents must read and sign the following homework policies before the child’s first session in MathProject’s high school courses.
 We implement these rules to help students with key life skills, such as time management, work organization, setting priorities, meeting deadlines and above all, taking responsibility for their studies.
-As such, all high school students are required to abide by the following policies:
+All high school students must abide by the following policies.

 • Homework completion entails attempting and showing steps for each and every question in the assigned worksheet or exercise by the instructor, unless specified otherwise by the instructor.
 Even if the concept is not so clear, the student must try to attempt using the examples provided in class.
-Failure to so is deemed incomplete homework.

 • If a student is absent from a session due to any reason, any assigned homework will still be due by the deadline.
-The deadline would only be extended with a reasonable documentary evidence, such as, a doctor’s note, boarding pass, etc. It will be the student’s responsibility to self-learn the content from the skipped session or parents could contact Math Project for extra one-on-one session, offered at additional costs.
+The deadline would only be extended with reasonable documentary evidence, such as, a doctor’s note, boarding pass, etc. It will be the student’s responsibility to self-learn the content from the skipped session or parents could contact MathProject for extra one-on-one session, offered at additional costs.

-• The instructors inform the students about the weekly homework due within the first hour of the Math Project session.
+• The instructors inform the students about the weekly homework due within the first hour of the MathProject session.
 It is the student’s responsibility to work with the instructor during the session to develop clarity of homework concepts.

-• The student must let the instructor or Math Project administration know during the session if he or she is struggling with a concept and does not feel prepared to do the assigned homework.
+• The student must let the instructor or MathProject administration know during the session if he or she is struggling with a concept and does not feel prepared to do the assigned homework.

 • Students must ensure that they receive Crowdmark links to submit the assigned work from the instructor before leaving the session.